sanchitmehta/node-express-realworld-example-app/README.md

 # Getting started

-To get the Node server running locally:
+To get the Node server running locally:.

 - Clone this repo
 - `npm install` to install all required dependencies